Planting Eynsham's Coronation Mini Orchards

-On 14th February, as part of the Coronation Community Orchards Scheme funded by WODC, the Network planted two sections of orchard in Eynsham to benefit the residents.
+On 14th February, as part of the Coronation Community Orchard Scheme funded by WODC, the Network planted two mini orchards in Eynsham to benefit the residents, one at the Eynsham Firestation and one at Marlboruough Place.

 NRN member Carl Rylett reports on the planting at Marlborough Place: